davnav/rustgeeks/cutrod_problem.md

 **Problem:(Medium)**

->How to cut the rod of length n with given price Vector
+>How to cut the rod of length n with given price Vector for getting maximum profit

 > input: Price Vector [1,5,8,9,10,17,17,20]
          length       [1,2,3,4,5,  6, 7,8 ]
  > output: output will be 22

+ ( ie: it should cut at length 6 and 2 to get maximum profit ( 17 +5 = 22 ))

 Note : Vector and Arrays are different in Rust on how/where data stores rod length =8